 Following on the successful auction of the Susan Kelner Freeman Collection of Bakelite Jewellery at Bonhams in 2009, which was also 100% sold, highlights from 2012 included a pair of Bakelite "bowtie" bangle bracelets (est. $1,000-1,500, sold for $2,500); a Bakelite "bowtie" bangle bracelet (est. $1,000-1,500, sold for $1,750); a group of six cream Bakelite "dot" bangle bracelets (est. $800-1,200, sold for $ 1,625); a group of four Bakelite "diamond" bangle bracelets (est. $600-800, sold for $1,375); a pair of brightly coloured Bakelite stretch bracelets with diagonal rectangles (est. $600-900, sold for $1,125) and a group of five Bakelite "dot" bangle bracelets (est. $800-1,200, sold for $1,125), among others.

-Discovered in the early 1900s, Bakelite was the first completely synthetic plastic that could be produced in almost any color and molded to any shape – leading to a revolution in jewelry making.
-From the 1920s-1940s, Bakelite was an exceptionally popular way to stylishly accessorize any wardrobe, home or lifestyle.
+Discovered in the early 1900s, Bakelite was the first completely synthetic plastic that could be produced in almost any colour and moulded to any shape – leading to a revolution in jewellery making.
+From the 1920s-1940s, Bakelite was an exceptionally popular way to stylishly accessorise any wardrobe, home or lifestyle.

 Offerings of fashionable accessories at Bonhams will continue on June 25 in Los Angeles with the inaugural US sale of 'What Women Want...At Auction."
 The sale will feature a strong offering of designer vintage and contemporary fashions, shoes, accessories, handbags and luxury goods.